schoda01/GettingAndCleaningData/CodeBook.md

 ## Project Description
-Data from the Human Activity Recognition Using Smartphones Dataset Version 1.0 was used sourced in order to create a tidy data set.
+Data from the Human Activity Recognition Using Smartphones Dataset Version 1.0 was sourced and modified to create a tidy data set.

 ##Study design and data processing